Slow Rush Games logo,

 The playable web builds are strictly temporary: performance is too poor (no multithreading) and convincing people to pay would be a hassle.

-How does the online multiplayer work?
+How does the online multiplayer work in Signs of Danger?

 It is extremely low bandwidth, resistant to packet loss, responsive-by-default and nearly entirely prevents multiplayer-specific glitches - in exchange for using more CPU and being tricky to implement.